Getting Plan ready when you have epilepsy.

 There are a wide range of support services available to help you if you are looking for assistance managing the challenges of living with epilepsy.
 Appropriate supports can help you enhance your wellbeing and day-to-day living as well as help you achieve your goals.
 Your NDIS funding will be determined based on what is ‘reasonable and necessary’.

-To read more about what the NDIS considers ‘reasonable and necessary’, check out our blog article here.
+Read more about what the NDIS considers What is ‘reasonable and necessary’?.

 Some NDIS approved supports may include: